A romantic wee ballet – Matthew Bourne’s acclaimed reworking of the classic romantic ballet La Sylphide.

 The 2005 version (played throughout the UK from Feb - May) was substantially re-choreographed, redesigned and featured twice the original number of dancers.

-Highland Fling was revived for Scottish Ballet in 2013 (the first time another company had performed one of Matthew Bourne's full-length works) then again in 2018; touring mainland Scotland and the Scottish islands.
+Highland Fling was revived for Scottish Ballet in 2013 (the first time another company had performed one of Matthew Bourne's full-length works), also premiering in Asia in 2014.
+It then toured the US in 2017 and in 2018 had its Highlands & Islands premiere touring mainland Scotland and the Scottish islands.